-- A) An employee accepting a position of a continuous nature that is with the same Employer but outside of his or her bargaining unit, shall retain his or her seniority accumulated up to the date of leaving the bargaining unit, for a period of ninety (90) calendar days; - B) An employee temporarily substituting in an excluded position shall continue to accumulate his or her seniority.
+- A) An employee accepting a position of a continuous nature that is with the same Employer but outside of his or her bargaining unit, shall retain his or her seniority accumulated up to the date of leaving the bargaining unit, for a period of ninety (90) calendar days.
+By mutual agreement between the Union and the Employer, this period may be extended. - B) An employee temporarily substituting in an excluded position shall continue to accumulate his or her seniority.